VPEvents/repo-standards/README.md

 _These are our internal-facing guidelines, published in the open in case anyone else finds them useful._

-This project contains checklists, templates and other resources to include with your open source repository.
+This project contains checklists, templates, and other resources to include with your open source repository.
 Whether you're starting a new project or improving an existing one, please include any or all of the elements suggested below as appropriate to your repo.

 ## Which GitHub Org?